+Hello, Greenbelt:

-Hello, Greenbelt: There have really been a lot of festive occasions in Greenbelt the past week or so.
-More birth-days!
+There have really been a lot of festive occasions in Greenbelt the past week or so.
+More birthdays!
 Sgt.
-Herb Lieberman, who was here visiting his sister, Mrs. Helen Chasanow, together with the Misses Enid and Pauline Manning's birthdays, which are within two weeks of each other. -And Mrs. Robert Irving Lengel, of 34-E Ridge, planned a party for her daughter, Mary Elizabeth, at the Lake.
-Mary Elizabeth, at the Lake Mary Elizabeth, at the Misses Joanne Rogers, Corrine Davis, Marcella Thompson, Janet Laure and Adele Eubanks; and Sonny and Richard Thompson, Bobbie Laure and Buddy Belton.
-On the program were refreshments, nrizes and rames An out of Laure and Buddy Beiton.
-On the program were refreshments, prizes, and games.-An out-of-towner, Jack Campbell of Rich-mond, Virginia, was given a party on his ninth birthday, Wed-nesday, by his aunt, Mrs. David Breerwood, 1-E Gardenway.
+Herb Lieberman, who was here visiting his sister, Mrs. Helen Chasanow, together with the Misses Enid and Pauline Manning's birthdays, which are within two weeks of each other.-And Mrs. Robert Irving Lengel, of 34-E Ridge, planned a party for her daughter, Mary Elizabeth will be 12 years old tomorrow.
+Guests were as follows: The Misses Joanne Rogers, Corrine Davis, Marcella Thompson, Janet Laure and Adele Eubanks; and Sonny and Richard Thompson, Bobbie Laure and Buddy Belton.
+On the program were refreshments, prizes, and games. program were refreshments, prizes, and games.-An out-of-towner, Jack Campbell of Richmond, Virginia, was given a party on his ninth birthday, Wednesday, by his aunt, Mrs. David Breerwood, 1-E Gardenway.
 Eight boys and girls were present.